michaeledwards0/michaeledwards0/README.md

 - 🔲 **Incident Response Scenario** — Simulating a corporate network slowdown caused by a port scan, with full detection and mitigation via PowerShell logging and Sentinel alerting
 - 🔲 **Phishing Email Analysis** — Dissecting real-world phishing attempts to build identification and triage playbooks
-- 🔲 **AI Security Lab** — Documenting prompt injection and LLM abuse techniques as they apply to enterprise security posture
 - 🔲 **Microsoft SC-200 Study Lab** — Documenting hands-on Sentinel and MDE configurations aligned to the SC-200 exam blueprint

 ---